weskerfoot/DeleteFB/README.md

 Personally I wanted a way to delete most of my content on Facebook without deleting my account.

+## Will this *really* delete posts?
+I can make no guarantees that Facebook doesn't store the data somewhere forever in cold storage.
+However this tool is intended more as a way to clean up your online presence and not have to worry about what you wrote from years ago.
+Personally, I did this so I would feel less attached to my Facebook profile (and hence feel the need to use it less).

 ## How To Use

 * Make sure that you have Google Chrome installed and that it is up to date, as